shopware/docs/guides/plugins/plugins/checkout/cart/tax-provider.md

 ### Via repository

-You may want to have a look at the [repository guide](../../../../../concepts/framework/data-abstraction-layer#crud-operations) to learn more about on how to use the entity repository to manipulate data.
+You may want to have a look at the [repository guide](../../../../../concepts/framework/data-abstraction-layer#crud-operations) to learn more on how to use the entity repository to manipulate data.

 A good place for persisting your tax provider to the database would be the `install` lifecycle method of your plugin.